 ”American artists and Japanese artists create kaleidoscopes differently”, she says.
 It seems that, while the American kaleidoscopes tend to be dynamic and with very creative concepts, the Japanese artists tend to create very elaborate and refined kaleidoscopes.

-The Marriage between Kaleidoscopes and Japanese Porcelain
+Kaleidoscopes Made with Japanese Porcelain

 One such experimental type of kaleidoscopes made exclusively by Japanese artists is the Arita porcelain (*1) kaleidoscope series.
 The collaboration between kaleidoscope artists Koji Yamami and Teruko Tsuji and Arita porcelain artisans lead to the creation of these unique kaledoscopes only available in Miti’s shop.